Robert

 known in the villages, they are rather creative and generally play with

 what toys can be made locally.
-I don’t think I saw single kid in
+I don’t think I saw single kid

 the highlands with a plastic toy.